TheExpertApprentice/Requirement-Elicitation/README.md

 # Requirement-Elicitation
-I unveil insights and lessons learnt from personal experience on the key secrets for successful requirement gathering

 # The Best Requirement Gathering: A Comprehensive Guide

 Welcome to this repository dedicated to the art and science of effective requirement gathering!
 This project serves as a valuable resource for **project managers**, **business analysts**, and **anyone** involved in the process of defining project requirements.
-Here, you'll find insights, methodologies, and practical tools to enhance your requirement-gathering skills.
+Here, I unveil insights and lessons learnt from personal experience on the key secrets for successful requirement gathering.
+You'll find insights, pitfalls, mistakes to avoid, good methodologies or strategies to adopt, and practical tools to enhance your requirement-gathering skills.

 ---